angelacorte/presentation-2024-dsrt-phd-symposium/content/_index.md

 - Further enhancing for efficient and faster execution across various platforms;
 - Create a standard library of aggregate building blocks;
-- Expand the tool to the concept of "collective operating systems".
+- Exploit the tool to the concept of "collective operating systems".

 {{% /col %}}